totherik/sse-transform/README.md

 #### Fields
-The JSON or JavaScript object written to the stream can contain any properties, but only the following will be consumed by sse-stream, any other being ignored.
+The JSON or JavaScript object written to the stream can contain any properties, but only the following will be consumed by `sse-transform`, any other being ignored.

 - `event` - An `event` can contain any character besides carriage return or line feed.
 If the value contains a carriage return or line feed, the value is split on that character and the first segment used as the value.